test-runner-js/tom/docs/API.md

 <a name="module_test-object-model--Tom+testFn"></a>

 #### tom.testFn : <code>function</code>
-A function which will either complete successfully, reject or throw.
+A function which will either succeed, reject or throw.

 **Kind**: instance property of [<code>Tom</code>](#exp_module_test-object-model--Tom)
 <a name="module_test-object-model--Tom+index"></a>